 Investment Management Services.
 The remuneration of the Management Company for investment management services, which includes the remuneration of the Investment Manager and any potential Investment Sub-Managers, is shown in the fee table of each Fund in its Fund Profile.
 These fees are accrued daily and generally paid monthly.
 The Management Company may waive any or all of its fees in respect of any Fund at its discretion.
 Unitholders may be entitled to a rebate on these fees pursuant to agreements reached between the Unitholders and affiliates of the Management Company with which their accounts are established.
 The Management Company may pay a portion of its fees to its affiliates.
-If and when paid, such amounts will be paid by the Management Company out of the remuneration it received from the relevant Fund, and will not constitute additional fees of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company may pay additional fees to that affiliate of the Management Company to the extent provided for in such investment management agreement, which may include a performance based fee arrangement.
+If and when paid, such amounts will be paid by the Management Company out of the remuneration it received from the relevant Fund, and will not constitute additional fees of the Management Company or any Fund.
+A Unitholder that enters into an investment management agreement with an affiliate of the Management Company may pay additional fees to that affiliate of the Management Company to the extent provided for in such investment management agreement, which may include a performance based fee arrangement.